richarvey/techshift-modernise/content/page/lab3.md

 ### Lab Guide

-Login to your AWS Console.
+1) Login to your AWS Console.

 #### Setup CodeCommit

 __Note:__ While we have been using CloudFormation to setup the resouces we are using, for the code repositories we will be manually setting them up.
 In a development environment, you don't want your code repositories to be tied to the infrastructure.
 By creating these independently to the infrastructure, we can replicate the infrastructure using CloudFormation, while referencing the seperate code repositories.

-Select the CodeCommit service and click Create repository.
+2) Select the CodeCommit service and click Create repository.

-Enter TSAGallery-SPA as the Repository name and click Create.
+3) Enter TSAGallery-SPA as the Repository name and click Create.
 SPA stands for Single Page Applicaition.
 Generally an SPA is simply a web site where the site is delivered via a single HTML page that "talks" to an API for it's data.
 This includes sites built using Angular and React.

-Click Repositories from the left hand menu, then click Create repository again.
+4) Click Repositories from the left hand menu, then click Create repository again.

-Enter TSAGallery-API as the Repository name and click Create.
+5) Enter TSAGallery-API as the Repository name and click Create.
 API stands for Application Programming Interface and is the server side of our application.
 The SPA will "talk" to this API to get photos and data.

-Select the IAM service and click Users.
+6) Select the IAM service and click Users.

-Click on the user you use to log into the console to open the user summary.
+7) Click on the user you use to log into the console to open the user summary.

-Click on the Security credentials tab and scroll to the bottom.
+8) Click on the Security credentials tab and scroll to the bottom.

-Under HTTPS Git credentials for AWS CodeCommit click Generate to create a user for CodeCommit access.
+9) Under HTTPS Git credentials for AWS CodeCommit click Generate to create a user for CodeCommit access.

-Make a note of the username and password generated, by coping them to a new text document, as you will need these later.
+10) Make a note of the username and password generated, by coping them to a new text document, as you will need these later.

 #### Updating the SPA code repository

-SSH into your web server.
+11) SSH into your web server.
 You will need the certificate you created in lab 1.

 - Select the EC2 service, select Instances from the right hand menu and tick the box next to the TSAGallery::WebServer
 - Click Connect to get the connection instructions.

-Once you have connected to your web server via SSH, we need to clone the empty CodeCommit repository.
+12) Once you have connected to your web server via SSH, we need to clone the empty CodeCommit repository.
 In the browser, select the CodeCommit service and click on the TSAGallery-SPA repository.

-Click on the Clone URL button and then Clone HTTPS to copy the clone URL to your clipboard.
+13) Click on the Clone URL button and then Clone HTTPS to copy the clone URL to your clipboard.
 Make a note in a text file of this Url as the SPA Git Url.

-Back in the SSH terminal window, enter the following commands.
+14) Back in the SSH terminal window, enter the following commands.
 After the git clone command paste the the copied SPA Git Url.
-When prompted, enter the username and password from before.
+When prompted, enter the username and password from step 10.

 ```
 git config --global credential.helper store
 git clone **SPA Git Url**
 ```

-Copy the public SPA into the newly cloned repository.
+15) Copy the public SPA into the newly cloned repository.

 ```
 sudo cp -r /opt/tsa_gallery/public/* ./TSAGallery-SPA/
 ```

-Update the file ownership to allow us to keep working.
+16) Update the file ownership to allow us to keep working.

 ```
 sudo chown -R ec2-user:ec2-user ./TSAGallery-SPA/*
 chmod -R 700 TSAGallery-SPA
 ```

-Next, we need to get rid of the uploaded images as they are not part of the SPA.
+17) Next, we need to get rid of the uploaded images as they are not part of the SPA.

 ```
 mkdir ./Uploads
 mv ./TSAGallery-SPA/images/uploads/* ./Uploads/
 ```

-Now commit the changes.
+18) Now commit the changes.

 ```
 cd TSAGallery-SPA